Floorp-Projects/Floorp/tools/docs/docs/mdn-import.rst

 Importing documentation from MDN
 --------------------------------

+As MDN should not be used for documenting mozilla-central specific code or process, the documentation should be migrated in this repository.

 Fortunatelly, there is an easy way to import the doc from MDN to the firefox source docs.